rabestro/sololearn-challenges/CALLENGES.md

 There are all 72 problems from SoloLearn code challenges with full descriptions and my solutions in Java.

-The problems grouped by dificulty as they are marked by SoloLearn site.
+The problems grouped by dificulty: Easy, Medium, Hard.

 The codes have written on mobile device in Sololearn sandbox, sucessfully run and passes all tests by Sololearn.

 ## Easy